kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

 With KubeOne installed, we're ready to create the infrastructure for our cluster.
 Because we are not using any provider, it is up to you to create the necessary infrastructure.
-Please refer to the [Infrastructure Management document][infrastructure-management] for the requirements.
-You need to provide Infrastructure for both the control plane and the worker nodes.
+Below you can find the infrastructure requirements and recommendations for control plane and worker nodes.

 ### Infrastructure For Control Plane